 - 1. Administration and Finance unit

 - 2. Department of Civil Engineering and Surveying

-- 3. Department of Electrical Engineering
+- 3. Department of Electrical & Electronics Engineering

-- 4. Department of Electronics & Communication Engineering

-- 5. Department of Mechanical Engineering
+- 4. Department of Mechanical Engineering

-- 6. Department of Information Technology
+- 5. Department of Information Technology

-- 7. Department of Humanities & Management
+- 6. Department of Humanities & Management

 The college is headed by the President with three Deans and the Administrative and Finance unit directly under him.